 Help area: The right-most column offers an optional help summary for each page.
 If you don't wish to use this information, it can be closed by clicking the small [x] at the top right (within the Web Interface).
-If closed, click on the Help button near the top right of each page to re-display it.
+If closed,

-Please note: The aforementioned sections of the Web Interface will remain on the screen at all times.
-Selected categories will be displayed in the center of the screen.
+Please note: The aforementioned sections of the Web Interface will remain on-screen, with selected categories displayed center screen.